catid/blog2022/content/posts/netgear_insight.md

 Note that when you select a LAG, it should notify you "Lag X is selected."
 I would do these one at a time to avoid any bugs in the web app, since it seems to be a bit of a special case.

-IMPORTANT: Only configure [Trunk Ports] at first - Get the switches connected before setting up any access ports!
+WARNING: Only configure [Trunk Ports] at first - Get the switches connected before setting up any access ports!
 Don't rush this part because it's easy to lose access here.

 Set all switch inter-connection ports to [Trunk Port].